leejoonli/code-every-day/log.md

 ## Thoughts

 Still need to work on the Python way to solve these challenges in Python.
 Pretty much did a JavaScript way of declaring an empty list, appending the minimum of each list element in the given list, and then returning the sum.

+# Day 42 (3/15/2022)

+## MongoDB

+Revisiting MongoDB, Mongoose, and Express.

+## Thoughts

+Alot of reviewing for noSQL databases wit MongoDB.
+Started an exercise using Mongoose and Express.
+Will finish at a later time.